ethz-asl/lpp/README.md

 ***

 ## Tests

-- All modes (default, glog, lpp, roslog)
+- All modes (glog, lpp, roslog) have a seperate test suite
 - Test Logging syntax for each mode
 - All severity levels (Info, Warning, Error, Fatal)
 - Maybe test Stream operator with different types